 The ACA prohibits insurers from denying coverage based on pre-existing conditions.
 This makes finding health insurance for pre-existing conditions easier, but the price of coverage for people can still be very high.

-Insurers can charge more for a policy if an applicant has health problems, and they’re allowed to deny coverage altogether if you have certain medical conditions.
+Insurers can charge more for a policy if an applicant has health problems and can deny coverage altogether if you have certain medical conditions.

 It’s essential to pick a plan to help you avoid excessive medical costs.
 You’ll be visiting the doctor more than people who don’t have pre-existing conditions.
-Plus, monthly prescription drug costs to manage your pre-existing condition can add up.
+Monthly prescription drug costs to manage your pre-existing condition can add up.

 Healthcare costs are one of the most significant expenses many households face.
-When shopping for a health insurance provider, you have to make an excellent choice to avoid medical debt.
+When shopping for a health insurance provider, you must make an excellent choice to avoid medical debt.
 Especially

 This article will answer all your questions about pre-existing conditions and how to find health insurance if you have one.
-Whether choosing a plan through your employer or on your own, this article helps you figure out how to manage your healthcare costs.
+Whether choosing a plan through your employer or on your own, we’ll help you figure out how to manage your healthcare costs.

 Before diving into your best insurance options, let’s ensure we know what a pre-existing condition is.